MengLeZhang/matching-causality-course/docs/matching-cheatsheet.md

 ### What if I have more than one treatment group/ continuous treatment?
 Set up multiple comparisons of the ATT for each treatment group.
 Example: calculate ATT for treatment group 1 vs 2, group 1 vs 3 so forth.
 For each comparison, define the target treatment group and target 'control' then match.
 For continuous treatments, you can band the treatment variable and treat as if it was a muliple treatment group situtation.
 Check the literature for much more complicated way to do this.

-### Versions
-This is living document that I keep updated.
-Point out my mistakes, add more stuff.
-Version:
-0.1.